Oval Test: We will not repeat our mistakes, says MS Dhoni

-On eve of final Test against England at The Oval, skipper MS Dhoni says Team India has addressed the issue of losing wickets in quick succession
+On eve of final Test against England at The Oval, skipper Mahendra Singh Dhoni says Team India has addressed the issue of losing wickets in quick succession

 London: Just when India arrived for nets ahead of the fifth Test at The Oval yesterday, it began to pour, forcing MS Dhoni & Co to practice indoors.